 Long Period Trends

 You can set Google Trends to show you the traffic trends stretching back to 2004.
-This is valuable for showing you audience trends.
+This is valuable for showing you the audience trends.

 - The iPhone started the downward spiral of the digital camera.

-3. Related Topics and Queries
+3. Related Topics And Queries

 According to Google:

 Users searching for your term also searched for these topics.

 Top – The most popular topics.
 Scoring is on a relative scale where a value of 100 is the most commonly searched topic and a value of 50 is a topic searched half as often as the most popular term, and so on.